jadecobra/python_tdd_exercises/source/calculator.rst

 Wait a minute.
 Is it that easy?
 Do I just provide the solution to make it pass?
 In the green phase, yes.
 I do whatever it takes to make the test pass even if I have to cheat.

-Solving the problem this way reveals a problem with the test, which means I need to "Make it Better".
+Solving the problem this way reveals a problem with the test, which means I need to "Make it Better"

-There are a few scenarios to consider from a user's perspective.
+There are a few scenarios to consider from a user's perspective

 * If a user tries to add other numbers that are not 0 and 1, the calculator will return 1
 * If they also try to add negative numbers, it will still return 1